Czytaj tylko na LitRes

 The curtain rises on the BARTHWICK'S dining-room, large, modern, and well furnished; the window curtains drawn.
 Electric light is burning.
 On the large round dining-table is set out a tray with whisky, a syphon, and a silver cigarette-box.
 It is past midnight.
 A fumbling is heard outside the door.
 It is opened suddenly; JACK BARTHWICK seems to fall into the room.
 He stands holding by the door knob, staring before him, with a beatific smile.
 He is in evening dress and opera hat, and carries in his hand a sky-blue velvet lady's reticule.
 His boyish face is freshly coloured and clean-shaven.
 An overcoat is hanging on his arm.

 JACK.
 Jones?
+[He laughs.]
 There's 'nother Jones at College with me.
 I'm not a Socialist myself; I'm a Liberal – there's ve – lill difference, because of the principles of the Lib – Liberal Party.
 We're all equal before the law – tha's rot, tha's silly.
+[Laughs.]
 Wha' was I about to say?
 Give me some whisky.

 JONES.
 Been on the tiles and brought 'ome some of yer cat's fur.
+[He stuffs it into JACK's breast pocket.]

 The curtain falls.